Skip to main content

 8% of drivers involved in serious motor vehicle accidents test positive for cannabis

-Nearly 1 in 5 British Columbians have driven after smoking cannabis or been in a car driven by someone who had recently smoked cannabis
+Nearly 1 in 5 British Columbians have driven after using cannabis or been in a car driven by someone who had recently used cannabis